esvit/ng-table/README.md

 ### v0.3.0
 - I abandoned from CoffeeScript in favor of a javascript, fully agree with http://blog.ponyfoo.com/2013/09/28/we-dont-want-your-coffee & (rus) http://habrahabr.ru/post/195944/
+- added examples of table with grouping
+- fully rewrited interface of ngTableParams

 ### v0.2.2
 In functions that return data for the filters were removed `.promise`